 Your Xbox One console supports a variety of display settings.
-It's easy to select the settings that are best for your television.
-Here's how:
+Select the settings that are best for your television by following these steps:

-Your Xbox One console supports the following resolutions.
+Your Xbox One supports the following resolutions.
 These resolutions are standard for HDTVs:

 Your Xbox One should automatically select the setting that best matches your TV.